dlwicksell/nodem/README.md

 > ydb.lock({global: 'v4wTest', timeout: 0});
 ```

-The 'kill' API takes an optional 'nodeOnly' argument.
+The `kill` API takes an optional `nodeOnly` argument.
 It can be set to true or
 false, defaulting to false.
 If set to true, then it will only remove the node
 that is passed to it; if set to false, then it will remove the node passed to
 it, and all of its children, or the full sub-tree, e.g.